lyyvli/vpc/intl.en-US/Product Introduction/Benefits.md

 # Benefits {#concept_ckn_y3z_ndb .concept}

-VPC features high security and flexible configuration, and supports multiple connection methods.
+This topic describes the benefits of using VPCs.

-## Secure {#section_as5_cxz_vdb .section}
+## High security {#section_as5_cxz_vdb .section}

 Each VPC has a unique tunnel ID, and each tunnel ID corresponds to a virtual network.
 Different VPCs are isolated by tunnel IDs:

--   Using VSwitches and VRouters, you can segment your VPC into subnets as you would in the traditional network environment.
-Different cloud resources in the same subnet use the VSwitch to communicate with each other, while cloud resources in different subnets within a VPC use VRouters to communicate with each other.
+-   Similar to traditional networks, VPCs can also be divided into subnets.
+ECS instances in the same subnet use the same VSwitch to communicate with each other, while ECS instances in different subnets use VRouters to communicate with each other.
--   The intranet communication between different VPCs is completely isolated and can only be interconnected by mapping an external IP \(Elastic IP and NAT IP\).
+-   VPCs are completely isolated from each other and can only be interconnected by mapping an EIP or a NAT IP address.
--   The IP packets of ECS are encapsulated with the tunneling ID, the data link layer \(two-layer MAC address\) will not transfer to the physical network.
-Therefore, the two-layer network of different ECS is isolated.
-That is, the two-layer networks between different VPCs are isolated.
+-   ECS IP packets are encapsulated by using the tunneling technique.
+Therefore, information about the data link layer \(layer-2 MAC address\) of ECS does not go to the physical network.
+As a result, the layer-2 network between different ECS instances or between different VPCs is isolated.
--   ECS instances in VPC use security groups as firewalls to control the traffic to and from ECS instances.
-This is the third-layer isolation.
+-   ECS instances in a VPC use security groups as firewalls to control traffic going to and from ECS instances.
+This is layer-3 isolation.

-## Controllable {#section_elt_dxz_vdb .section}
+## High flexibility {#section_elt_dxz_vdb .section}

-You can use security groups or whitelists to control the inbound and outbound traffic going through the cloud resources in a VPC.
+You can use security groups or whitelists to flexibly control traffic going to and from the cloud resources in a VPC.

 ## Ease of use {#section_nls_2xz_vdb .section}

-You can quickly create and manage your private network on the VPC console.
-After a VPC is created, the system automatically creates a VRouter and a route table for it.
+You can quickly create and manage VPCs in the VPC console.
+After a VPC is created, the system automatically creates a VRouter and a route table for the VPC.

-## Scalable {#section_d4p_fxz_vdb .section}
+## High scalability {#section_d4p_fxz_vdb .section}

 You can create multiple subnets in a VPC to deploy different services.
-Additionally, you can connect a VPC to a local data center or other VPCs to expand the network architecture.
+Additionally, you can connect a VPC to other VPCs or on-premises data centers to expand your network.